 Taxation of distributions.
 Generally, you must include any Plan distribution in your taxable income in the year you receive the distribution.
-More detailed information on tax treatment of Plan distributions is contained in the "Special Tax Notice" which you may obtain from Mass Mutual.
+More detailed information on tax treatment of Plan distributions is contained in the "Special Tax Notice" which you may obtain from the Plan Administrator.

 • Roth Deferrals.
 If you make Roth Deferrals under the Plan, you will not be taxed on the amount of the Roth Deferrals taken as a distribution (because you pay taxes on such amounts when you contribute them to the Plan).
 In addition, you will not pay taxes on any earnings associated with the Roth Deferrals, provided you take the Roth Deferrals and earnings in a qualified distribution.
 For this purpose, a qualified distribution occurs only if you have had your Roth Deferral account in place for at least 5 years and you take the distribution on account of death, disability, or attainment of age 591⁄2.
+If you have made both pre-tax Salary Deferrals and Roth Deferrals under the Plan, any distribution you take from your Salary Deferral Accounts will be taken first from the Roth Deferral Account and then from the pre-tax Salary Deferral Account.
 Any distribution of Salary Deferrals (including Roth Deferrals) must be authorized under the Plan distribution provisions.